-The very high shares of those with expenditures today below the poverty thresholds adopted in 2020 resulted from a series of events ("shocks") as documented in the WoAA.
+The very high shares of those with expenditures today below the poverty thresholds adopted in 2020 resulted from a series of events ("shocks").
 These events include the economic shock in the last couple of years, natural disasters such as droughts, floods, earthquakes, avalanches and heavy snowfall, as well as conflict and the lingering effects of the pandemic.